cdli-gh/annodoc/index.md

 	4	/	_	_	5	punct
 	5	ře6-a-am6	ře6-Ø-'a=Ø='am	carry-NFIN-NOM=ABS=be:3N.S	1	acl

+However, numerals that constitute independent clause that do not modify or stand in apposition to anything should be annotated as clauses:

+	# Jagersma, Chap.
+7 (22)
+	# ‘This is of the three of them.’
+	# (DP 223 10:5'; L; 24)
+	1	3-a-ne-ne-kam	3=anēnē=ak='am	three=their=GEN=be:3N.S	0	root	(parataxis, etc.)

 Furthermore, `nummod` is used for parts of a numeral, annotated as dependents of the first element in a numeral

 > Note: Earlier, we used `compound` and `flat` for the internal structure of complex numerals.
 But this is inconsistent with the annotation of *la2* "minus" as `acl` (should be `flat` as well, then).
 Hence, another relation.